wol-soft/php-json-schema-model-generator/README.md

 // Exception: 'Invalid type for name.
 Requires string, got int'
 $person = new Person(['name' => 12]);

+// Throws an exception as the age contains an invalid value due to the minimum definition.
+// Exception: 'Value for age must not be smaller than 0'
+$person = new Person(['name' => 'Albert', 'age' => -1]);

 // A valid example as the age isn't required
 $person = new Person(['name' => 'Albert']);
 $person->getName(); // returns 'Albert'
 $person->getAge(); // returns NULL

+// If setters are generated the setters also perform validations.
+// Exception: 'Value for age must not be smaller than 0'
+$person->setAge(-10);
 ```

 More complex exception messages eg. from a [allOf](https://json-schema.org/understanding-json-schema/reference/combining.html#allof) composition may look like: